sveeke/TelegramBots/README.md

 # TelegramBots
 TelegramBots is a collection of scripts that work well with a default Telegram bot.
-As of now, there are four 'bots':
+As of now, there are five 'bots':

 | Bot name | Description | Status |
 | --- | --- | --- |